 Payment options include cash, check, money order, and cashier's check.
 Please be sure to put your student account id number on the check for proper posting.

 - Cash payments must be made in the Bursar's Office.

 - Check, money order, and cashier's check payments may be made by mail or in person at the Bursar's Office or at the One Stop.

 In addition to the above payment options, the University of Massachusetts Boston works with an external vendor, Higher One®, to process e-check and online credit card payments (MasterCard, VISA, Discover, or American Express cards are accepted) This service is available online 24 hours a day, 7 days a week.
 A 2.5% non-refundable convenience fee is assessed for each credit card or debit card transaction.
 Go to Online Payments for details.

-*A returned check or rejected e-check will result in a $27 fee.
+** All payments are subject to verification, which could delay the removal of an administrative hold.
+A returned check or rejected e-check will result in a $28 fee.

 Nonpayment will result in a hold being placed on a student account which will prevent a student from:

 - registering for a subsequent semester